survivejs/webpack-book/manuscript/developing_with_webpack/02_automatic_browser_refresh.md

 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api) if you want more control and flexibility.

-W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node.js API.
-This is the reason why some prefer to solely use the Node.js API.
+W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node API.
+This is the reason why some prefer to use the API alone.

 ## Making It Faster to Develop Configuration